noahzeldin/dissertation/reception_analysis_write_up.md

 While I will not tediously examine each and every term in the word cloud, I wish to point out a couple of additional, revealing features.
-First, the association of several aesthetic and literary terms with the centrist and rightwing press, namely, *BRECHT*, *DRAMA* and *GORKI* in the centrist press and *EPISCH*, *THEATER* and *schauspieler* \[actor or actors\] in the rightwing press.
+First, the association of several aesthetic and literary terms with the centrist and rightwing press, namely, *DRAMA* and *GORKI* in the centrist press and *BRECHT* (and *BERTOLT*), *EPISCH*, *THEATER* and *schauspieler* \[actor or actors\] in the rightwing press.
 One could interpret this divergence as corresponding to the Communists’ insistence on the extra-aesthetic, political utility of aesthetic activity, as laid out above and in chapter 1, which would make Communist critics less inclined to discuss the aesthetic features of *The Mother* and to focus instead on the political aspects of the piece.
 And indeed, we see political keywords like “strike,” “worker,” “job,” “businessman,” “employees,” “masses,” “arrested,” and “flag” are all associated with leftwing outlets.
-Interestingly, there is no strong association with either “learning-piece” (*LEHRSTÜCK*) or *LEHRLERN*\[28\] with any of the political groupings.\[29\] However, the word cloud, to repeat, measures keyness or relative frequency and not absolute figures.
-I demonstrated above that the the word “learning-piece” is a significant feature of the reception of *The Mother*.
+Interestingly, there is no strong association with either “learning-piece” (*LEHRSTÜCK*) or *LEHRLERN*\[27\] with any of the political groupings.\[28\] However, the word cloud, to repeat, measures keyness or relative frequency and not absolute figures.
+I demonstrated above that the the word “learning-piece” is a significant feature of the reception of *The Mother*, despite its absence from the word cloud.

 A final remark about this word cloud: The keyword “primitive” (*PRIMITIV*) is associated with rightwing outlets.
-This corresponds to Brecht’s remark that “in a certain part of the bourgeois press\[,\]” *The Mother* was labeled “primitive.”\[30\] In fact, both centrist and rightwing publications used the word in their reviews.\[31\] Similarly, words relating to “boredom” (the grouping *LANGWEILIG* includes both “boredom” \[*Langeweile*\] and “boring” \[*langweilig*\]) were also used by the centrist and rightwing press.\[32\]
+This corresponds to Brecht’s remark that “in a certain part of the bourgeois press\[,\]” *The Mother* was labeled “primitive.”\[29\] In fact, both centrist and rightwing publications used the word in their reviews.\[30\] Similarly, words relating to “boredom” (the grouping *LANGWEILIG* includes both “boredom” \[*Langeweile*\] and “boring” \[*langweilig*\]) were also used by the centrist and rightwing press.\[31\]

 The macro-level statistical analysis confirms my observation from reading the individual reviews for the piece: The non-leftwing press was